 But what does all this mean?
 Why is it so?
-Why it is important for you when travelling to Argentina?
+Why it is important for you when traveling to Argentina?

-In this beginner guide to currency exchange rates in Argentina, I want to give you a short introduction to one of the most discussed issues in Argentina.
+In this beginner guide to currency exchange rates in Argentina, I want to give you a short introduction to one of the most discussed issues in Argentina: The Argentine Currency Exchange.

-Being from a country where our currency is stuck to the euro at a fixed rate with a tiny plus/minus percentage fluctuance, living in Argentina for the past almost 3 years has been one big class in macroeconomics.
+I’m from a country where our currency is stuck to the euro at a fixed rate with a tiny plus/minus percentage fluctuance.
+So, living in Argentina for the past almost 6 years has been one big class in macroeconomics.
 This might sound boring but when you live with it every day, you get another interest in it and learn about it in another way.

-This is a super complex topic, which there has been written many many academic articles about.
-I’m no expert in exchange rates – I simply just became fascinated with the topic living in Argentina.
+This is a super complex topic.
+There have been written many many academic articles about this theme.
+I’m no expert in exchange rates – I simply became fascinated with the topic from living in Argentina.
 So, this will be a very light little pocket guide, but hopefully, it will also help you understand Argentina better.

 The basic of currency exchange rates in Argentina

-The exchange rate of a country’s currency is its value compared to other country’s currencies, and the exchange rate determines the relative price between foreign and domestic goods.
+A country’s exchange rate is the value of the currency compared to other countries’ currencies.
+The exchange rate determines the relative price between foreign and domestic goods.

-In Argentine media, the peso will normally be compared to the US dollar.
+In Argentine media, they normally compare the Argentine peso to the US dollar.
 However, if you are wandering the streets of any major Argentine city to exchange into Argentine peso, you will see the peso compared to a wide range of other currencies.
 And you can easily exchange most major currencies at the exchange offices.

-However, if you have the option to bring US dollars with you to Argentina, you might get a better rate on those than other currencies since there is a higher demand for dollars in the Argentine economy.
-Most Argentine actually have their savings in dollars.
+However, if you have the option to bring US dollars with you to Argentina, you might get a better rate than with other currencies.
+The US dollars are always in very high demand in the Argentine economy because most Argentines have their savings in dollars.

 The exchange rate of the Argentine peso is a floating exchange rate.
-A floating exchange rate refers to the fact that the rate of a country’s currency is determined freely based on the demand and supply conditions in the market.
-The Central Bank is not supposed to intervene in the exchange rate.
-Nevertheless, due to the insane fluctuation in Argentine peso, the Argentine Central Bank has recently been trying to control the exchange rate by placing a limit to it.
+A floating exchange rate refers to the rate of a country’s currency being determined freely based on the demand and supply conditions in the market.
+The Central Bank should not intervene in the exchange rate.
+Nevertheless, due to the insane fluctuation in the Argentine peso, the Argentine Central Bank tends to infer anyway by placing limits on the exchange rate.

-Why is currency exchange rates such an issue in Argentina?
+Why are currency exchange rates such an issue in Argentina?

 It is a super hard question to answer!
 And if we had the answer on how to stop the crazy peso fluctuations, we would properly be heroes in Argentina by now!

-As mentioned above, a country’s currency exchange rate reflects both its inflation rate and the investor confidence in this local market, and what is happening in Argentina is a combination of those two factors – among others.
+As mentioned above, a country’s currency exchange rate reflects both its inflation rate and the investor confidence in this local market, and what is happening in Argentina is a combination of those two factors – among many others, actually.

-A depreciation of a country’s exchange rate will make products listed in a foreign currency relatively more expansive, and hence decrease the common Argentine’s purchasing power when going abroad or buying products from abroad.
-Similarly, it makes the purchasing of imported foreign goods more expansive in Argentina.
-Also decreasing the common Argentine’s purchasing power.
+A depreciation of a country’s exchange rate will make products listed in a foreign currency relatively more expensive.
+This decreases the general Argentine public’s purchasing power when going abroad or buying products from abroad.
+Similarly, it makes the purchasing of imported foreign goods more expensive in Argentina.
+Also decreasing the local Argentine purchasing power.

-It is in the interest of countries to keep their exchange rate as stable as possible since it is assumed to help promote trade and investment, and hence create economic stability.
+Countries want to keep their exchange rate as stable as possible.
+Since it is assumed to help promote trade and investment and thereby create more economic stability.